harris-jacob/react-dice/README.md

 ## 🚧 Currently Under Contruction 🚧

-Not at all in a working state right now
+Not at all in a working state right now.
+See current progress [here](https://harris-jacob.github.io/react-dice/)

 ## Useage